- What are TIPS?

 How can I place a competitive bid for a TIPS?

-To place a competitive bid, you must use a bank, broker, or dealer.
+By using a bank, broker, or dealer.
 (Our system, TreasuryDirect allows only noncompetitive bidding.)

 Do you issue TIPS in paper form?